OpenSourceEconomics/econ-project-templates/src/rationale.rst

 Running example
 ---------------

-To fix ideas, say you embark on a research project that has three different **models** for the moment:

-1. Replicate the findings of a paper that you build on
-2. Compute your baseline specification
-3. Check robustness against a particular alternative (probably more to follow as the project matures)
+To fix ideas, let's look at the example of Schelling's (1969, :cite:`Schelling69`) segregation model, as outlined `here <http://quant-econ.net/schelling.html#schelling-s-segregation-model>`_ in Stachurski's and Sargent's online course :cite:`StachurskiSargent13`.
+Please look at their description of the model.
+Say we are thinking of two **models** for the moment:

+1. Replicate the `figures <http://quant-econ.net/schelling.html#results>`_ from Stachurski's and Sargent's course.
+2. Check what happens when agents are restricted to two random moves per period; after that they have to stop regardless whether they are happy or not.

 For each model, you need to perform various steps:

-1. Manage the data ("cleaning" in empirical work, drawing a sample in computational work)
+1. Draw a simulated sample with initial locations (this is taken to be the same across specifications, partly for demonstration purposes, partly because it keeps the initial distribution the same across both specifications)
-2. Run the actual estimations/simulations/?,
+2. Run the actual simulation
-3. Visualisation and format the results (e.g. export of LaTeX tables)
+3. Visualise the results
-4. Finally, you need to pull everything together in whatever you use to dissemninate your findings: A paper and a presentation, usually.
+4. Pull everything together in a paper.

-It is usually very useful to explictly distinguish between steps 2. and 3. because often computation time in 2. becomes an issue: If you just want to change the layout of a table or the color of a line in a graph, you do not want to wait for days.
-Not even for 3 minutes.
+It is very useful to explictly distinguish between steps 2. and 3. because computation time in 2. becomes an issue: If you just want to change the layout of a table or the color of a line in a graph, you do not want to wait for days.
+Not even for 3 minutes or 30 seconds as in this example.

 How to organise the workflow?